netdata/netdata/src/daemon/README.md

 The `FATAL` and `ERROR` messages will always appear in the logs, and `INFO`can be filtered using [severity level](/src/daemon/config/README.md#logs-section-options) option.

-So, when auto-detection of data collection fail, `ERROR` lines are logged and the relevant modules are disabled, but the program continues to run.
+So, when auto-detection of data collection fail, `ERROR` lines are logged, and the relevant modules are disabled, but the program continues to run.

-When a component cannot run at all, a `FATAL` line is logged.
+When a component can’t run at all, a `FATAL` line is logged.

 ### collector.log